Skip to content

 Type Safety

-Full TypeScript support ensures type-safe nested queries:
+Full TypeScript support ensures type-safe nested queries with both syntaxes:

 typescript